shipshapecode/shepherd/index.md

 IE9+ and all modern browsers

 ## Using Themes

-We deliver some predefined themes (e.g. shepherd-theme-default or shepherd-theme-square).
-You are welcome to use them and embed them into your page as additional stylesheets.
+We deliver some [predefined themes](/docs/themes.md) (e.g., `shepherd-theme-default` or `shepherd-theme-square`).
+You are welcome to use one of them by embedding its stylesheet into your app.

 ```html
 <head>